SenseLogic/PENDOWN/README.md

 On the other hand, there are templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually complete alternatives to HTML.

-They very useful to build HTML pages for a dynamic website, but not really convenient to just write textual content.
+They are very useful to build HTML pages for a dynamic website, but not really convenient to just write textual content.

 In this case, an ideal solution would be a redactional preprocessor which, unlike Mardown, directly integrates the style customization as a core feature.